ocaml/ocaml.org/data/rss/tarides/tarides-introduces-osmose-at-the-open-source-innovation-sprint.md

 and temporarily rented to users.
 This turns any IoT deployment into a local, private cloud, allowing a better utilization of local resources and improved security.</p>
 <p>Major components of OSMOSE already have commercial applications.
-It’s been used
+It&rsquo;s been used
 to make existing cloud deployments more secure and efficient by companies such as Amazon, Citrix, and Docker.</p>
-<p>Tarides applies a high-touch, mixed business strategy—using consultancy services
+<p>Tarides applies a high-touch, mixed business strategy&mdash;using consultancy services
 to field test open source components under development.
 Tarides applies their research to real-world systems to build unikernels, a secure-by-design and resource-efficient application specialised to their run-time environments.
 If